 Swing set height standard

 There's no wrong height when you're deciding how tall to make your swing set, but most home play sets typically have a height of 6 feet.
 This is a good option if you have older children or you don't want your kids to grow out of the swing set.
 For a playground, the standard height for a swing set is 8-feet tall, 8-feet deep, and 12-feet wide.

 If you have young children and aren't worried about them using the swing when they get older, you could build your swing as small as 4-feet high.
 That way, if they fall off, they aren't going too far.

 Other things to keep in mind when building a swing set

 If you're building a swing set, it's also a good idea to keep these other factors in mind:

 Obstructions: It is a good rule of thumb to have no obstructions within eight feet of the swing set.

-They should not be installed over rough terrains such as concrete or solid wood because it will increase the risk of a fall causing a serious injury.
+They should not be installed over rough terrains such as concrete or solid wood because it will increase the risk of a fall, potentially causing a serious injury.

 Safety seats or "toddler swings": If you have young children, you should install at least one toddler swing to keep them secure while they enjoy the swing set.
 Toddler swings should never be used without supervision.

 Materials: The top-rated wood for a backyard swing includes pine, redwood, and cedar—with pine being the strongest of the three.
 These materials are also weather resistant, cost-efficient, and provide a beautiful finish.